What Are the Most Popular Types of Warehouse Shelving?

 1. Steel Shelving

-Steel shelving systems are normally found to be best for products that are small or with carton storage within a warehouse, mostly because the steel shelving can be organized in both as normal floor units or high rise shelving systems for bigger warehouses.
-Not only that, but steel warehouse shelving is also very adjustable and extremely versatile.
+Steel shelving systems are normally best for products that are small or work with carton storage systems within a warehouse.
+This is because steel shelving can provide both normal floor units or high-rise shelving systems for bigger warehouses.

 2. Rivet Shelving

 Compared to steel shelving, rivet shelving is just as durable and versatile.

 In fact, rivet shelves are known for their high load capacity, making them suitable for storing heavy items.
 However, it’s crucial to check the specific load capacity of the shelving unit and ensure it meets your storage requirements.